bundlecraft-io/bundlecraft/CONTRIBUTING.md

 - Bring your own certs, or use `scripts/generate_test_cas.py` to generate some **TEST** CA certificates.
 - Place PEM files in appropriate folders under `sources/`
-- Update `config/bundles/` YAMLs to specify what certificates each source will be comprised of
+- Update `config/sources/` YAMLs to specify what certificates each source will be comprised of
 - Optionally add a `fetch:` section to stage certificates from trusted remote origins (HTTPS/API/Vault, etc..)

-#### Prepare Certificate Craft Configurations
+#### Prepare Certificate Environment Configurations

-- Update `config/crafts/` YAMLs to specify which sources to include into which bundles
+- Update `config/envs/` YAMLs to specify which sources to include into which bundles
 - Define where each environment/bundle is meant be bundle
 - Optionally add various filters and parameters to the final output of the trust store build.